United Nations General Assembly Resolution 43/177

-In the resolution, Resolution 181 is recalled, which is the legal basis of both an Arab and a Jewish state.
-A connection between the proclamation of the State of Palestine, Resolution 181 and the rights of the Palestinians is expressed.
+The resolution recalls Resolution 181, which called for the establishment of both an Arab and a Jewish state.
+It also expresses a connection between the proclamation of the State of Palestine, Resolution 181 and the rights of the Palestinians.

 In effect, this was the International recognition of the State of Palestine, although still occupied and not yet admitted as member of the UN.
 Shortly after the resolution, about 100 states had officially recognized Palestine, many via the UN.

 In the same meeting Resolution 43/176 was adopted, in which was called on an International Peace Conference and principles were affirmed for the achievement of comprehensive peace.
 Only Israel and the United States opposed a Peace Conference, while insisting on bilateral negotiations instead.
 The resolutions 43/176 and 43/177 were broadly supported by NGO's all over the world.